intergiro/developer-portal/docs/merchant/card-input/style.md

 ```

 ### Colors
-All colors can be changed.
+Colors should be specified in rgb or hex values.

-- The text color is changed through the `"color"` field of the `"text"` property.
+- The text color is changed through the `"text.color"` property.
-- The Background color is changed through the `"background"` field of the `"text"` property.
+- The background color is changed through the `"text.background"` property.
-- The border color is changed through the `"color"` field of the `"border"` property.
+- The border color is changed through the `"border.color"` property.
 - The color of the error symbol is changed through the `"dangerColor"` property.

-Colors should be rgb or hex values as seen below.

  ``` JSON
 cosmetic='{"dangerColor": "#de4747"}'